athenalry/athenalry/README.md

 ### Hi there 👋, thanks for visiting!
 My name is **Athena** and I am a sophomore studying Software Engineering Student at the University of Waterloo.
-I'm looking for an internship from Sept - Dec 2021.
+I'm looking for an internship for Summer 2022.
 If you are hiring, feel free to reach out!

 ### 📚 What I did this past summer,:
 - Working from 🏡 at [Nexxt Intelligence](https://www.nexxt.in/) as a Software Engineering Intern (Full Stack & NLP)